kendrickcc/odm-azure-wf1/README.md

 - ID_RSA_WEBODM		  - upload the contents of the public key generated
 - STORAGE_ACCOUNT_NAME	  - name of the storage account
 ```
+## Review build

+Terraform uses *.tf files to build the environment.
+File `variables.tf` is where you can adjust the build for your needs.
+Edit as needed to change the number of servers, the version of the servers and the project information.
+It is also important to verify the location where this will be provisioned.
+The `tpl` files are `cloud-init` build files that are executed on the servers.
+Here you can add packages and make other configuration changes as the servers come up.

+## Execution

+In GitHub, navigate to `Actions`.

 ### Plan